 As the years passed and decades turned into a century, the Moscow Police Department evolved into a community-oriented organization comprised of 35 commissioned police officers, eight civilian employees and many dedicated volunteers.
 The Department is now separated into three divisions which include Operations, Services, and Campus.

 The Operation Division includes Vehicle Patrol, Bike Patrol and the Reserve Officer Corps.
 The Services Division includes the operation of the Records Division, Code Enforcement, Investigations, Parking Enforcement and coordination with the regional communications center at Whitcom.
 The Campus Division provides law enforcement, community resources and educational services on the University of Idaho campus.
 The Detective/Narcotics Squad is also under the Campus Division.

 The Moscow Police Department trains its officers for an immediate response to a variety of crisis situations.
 To do this, the department has developed Tactical Response, Crisis Negotiation and Crowd Control Teams.

 In addition, the Moscow Police Department is proud of its fine community service programs.
-These programs include Internet Crimes Against Children (ICAC), Police Reserves, Technical Reserves, Citizens Police Academy, Crime Prevention, and a School Resource Officer.
+These programs include Internet Crimes Against Children (ICAC), Citizens Police Academy, National Night Out, Lee Newbill Safety Fair, Crime Prevention, and a School Resource Officer.